quintype/malibu/tutorial/go-live-checklist.md

 ### Production API credentials for third-party applications

-Verify all the third-party credentials are whitelisted and added to respective places, like Black Knight config, Bold, Bridgekeeper database, and Accesstype dashboard.
+Verify all the third-party credentials are whitelisted and added to respective places, like Black Knight config, Bold, Bridgekeeper database, and Accesstype/Metype dashboard.

 Example:
-- GA/GTM ID.
-- Metype ID and Whitelist the domain.
-- Push notifications keys.
-- Social login
-  - Google client id and secret id.
-  - Facebook app id and secret id.
-  - Apple app id's, service id and keys.
+- If your app uses GA or GTM, the staging ID has to be replaced with the production ID.
+- The client ID and secret keys for services like push notifications, social logins, etc. will have to be updated in the corresponding places like the DB, Black Knight config etc.
+- If you are using Metype, the website URL should be whitelisted on Metype settings.

+Also please make sure that you have enabled the production mode from sandbox/dev mode for your third-party apps.

 Apart from the above points below important points need to be verified.